abrahamnzok/teaching-MDE-MIAGE1819/report.md

 ### JAVA SERVER

-1. The server run on `localhost:80808/`, all the files will be server in the current working directory and the program will produce files in the `Pexels` reporsitory.
+1. The server runs on `localhost:80808/`, all the files will be servered in the current working directory and the program will produce files in the `Pexels` reporsitory.

 2. The current example1.videogen file can be replaced with any valid videogen file, but the filename has to be the same.
 The program will still work accordingly.